 What is Project Management — FAQ

 Project management is the application of knowledge, skills, tools and techniques to project activities to meet project requirements.
 A project is a temporary endeavour with a defined beginning and end, undertaken to create a unique product, service or result.
-Project management is the discipline of planning, executing and controlling this work — delivering the defined scope within the agreed time, budget and quality constraints while managing stakeholders, risks and change.
-Every industry runs on projects; project management is the skill that makes them succeed.
+Project management is the discipline of planning, executing and controlling this work.
+It delivers the defined scope within the agreed time, budget and quality constraints while managing stakeholders, risks and change.
+Every industry runs on projects.
+Project management is the skill that makes them succeed.
+I have spent my career doing exactly this, from flagship construction in the UAE to training PMs worldwide.

 A project manager plans and tracks the schedule and budget, manages stakeholder relationships, identifies and responds to risks and issues, leads the project team, reports progress to the sponsor, controls scope changes and ensures the project delivers its objectives.
-The role divides into technical PM work (~40% — planning, tracking, reporting), stakeholder and people management (~40% — engagement, communication, relationship management) and leadership and decision-making (~20% — direction, prioritisation, escalation).
-A PM is accountable for delivery without necessarily having direct line authority over the team.
+The role divides into three types of work: technical PM work (around 40% of time, covering planning, tracking and reporting), stakeholder and people management (around 40%, covering engagement, communication and relationship management) and leadership and decision-making (around 20%, covering direction, prioritisation and escalation).
+A PM is accountable for delivery without necessarily having direct authority over the team.

-Waterfall (predictive) follows a sequential process — define requirements fully, then design, build, test and deploy in order.
+Waterfall (predictive) follows a sequential process.
+You define requirements fully, then design, build, test and deploy in order.
 It works well when requirements are stable.
-Agile delivers work in short iterative cycles (sprints), incorporating feedback and adapting as the project progresses.
+This is how every construction project I managed in the UAE worked.
+Agile delivers work in short iterative cycles called sprints, incorporating feedback and adapting as the project progresses.
 It works well when requirements are likely to change.
-Most organisations today use a hybrid approach — Waterfall planning and governance at the programme level with Agile delivery at the team level.
+Most organisations today use a hybrid approach.
+Waterfall planning and governance at the programme level with Agile delivery at the team level.
 See our PMP vs PRINCE2 guide for how each certification maps to these approaches.

-Start by building foundational knowledge through free resources and entry-level certifications (PRINCE2 Foundation for UK; CAPM for global/US).
-Target project coordinator or project support roles — these are the standard entry points.
-Document any project work you have done in any role as structured PM experience using PM language.
+Start by building foundational knowledge through free resources and entry-level certifications.
+PRINCE2 Foundation for UK and Middle East roles.
+CAPM for global and US roles.
+Target project coordinator or project support roles.
+These are the standard entry points.
+Document any project work you have done in any role using PM language.
 Practise with free tools: download the 30 free templates, use the EVM calculator, build a Gantt chart.
 The most effective path is a junior PM role in a PMO where you shadow experienced PMs on live projects.
-Certification follows experience for most people — get into a PM environment first.
+Certification follows experience for most people.
+Get into a PM environment first.